globalprivacycontrol/landing-page/content/orgs.md

     img: /img/participating-logos/washington-post.svg
 ---

-The following organizations are in support of or have implemented the GPC specification.
+The following organizations- representinng XX,XXX,XXX users- are in support of or have implemented the GPC specification.